 In these statistics, the coefficient for specific annual consumption describes the consumption of different energy sources per cubic metre built (kWh/m3).Read the full definition of the concept

 A cohabiting couple is defined as two spouseless adults of different sex aged 18 and over and occupying the same dwelling on a permanent basis, provided their age difference is less than 16 years and they are not siblings.
 In case the couple has a common child these specifications do not apply.
-Same-sex persons living together are not inferred as cohabiting couples.
-Only registered partnerships are recorded in the statistics.Read the full definition of the concept
+Persons of the same sex living together are not regarded as cohabiting couples unless the household-dwelling unit consists of two women who are the biological mother of the child living in the same dwelling and the second mother confirmed for the child.Read the full definition of the concept

 Collective agreement sector is determined in the collective labour agreement applied in the employment relationship concerned.
 In the municipal sector the collective agreement sectors are specified in the main contract between the Commission for Local Authority Employers and employee organisations.
 A collective labour agreement is an agreement between an employee organisation and an employer or an employer organisation on the sector-specific terms of employment.
 Among others, the pay, working hours, vacations and other benefits that apply within the scope of the agreement are agreed on in the collective agreement.
 The agreements are often sector specific, but are also bound by the occupational status of the wage or salary earner concerned and are concluded for a fixed period.Read the full definition of the concept

 This refers to combined heat and power production where backpressure or bled steam is utilised as district or process heat, and to electricity generation in engine or gas turbine-operated production machinery where the heat of exhaust gases or the cooling water is used as an energy source.
 Higher efficiency ratios are achieved with combined production than with separate production, in other words, better use is made of the fuels needed in the production.Read the full definition of the concept